DanChaltiel/crosstable/README.md

 Here is a more advanced example.

 > Dear crosstable, using the `mtcars2` dataset again, please describe
-> all columns whose name starts with “cy” and those whose name ends with
+> all columns whose name starts with "cy" and those whose name ends with
-> “at”, depending on the levels of both columns `am` and `vs`, without
+> "at", depending on the levels of both columns `am` and `vs`, without
 > considering labels, applying `mean()` and `quantile()` as summary
 > function, with `probs` 25% and 75% defined for this latter function,
 > and with 3 decimals for numeric variables: